 Exactly when the first artist decided to place their artwork visually next to their subject and draw it one-to-one is impossible to determine.
-Nevertheless, we can follow the history of Sight-Size back in time.
+Nevertheless, we can follow history back in time and see the possible origins of Sight-Size.

 Sight-Size likely began relative to the grid system of drawing.
 A grid allows the artist to draw what they see by sectioning their subject into smaller units which correspond to similar units on their artwork.
 Many Renaissance artists mentioned using a grid as a means to achieve an accurate drawing – which is also the goal of learning to draw in Sight-Size – and some even diagrammed the process.